kurkale6ka/help/git.md

 `git checkout [commit] file`, same as +
 `git reset --hard [commit] file` (but not implemented in `git-reset`)

-=== create topic from local master and check it out `git checkout -b topic master`
+=== create topic from local main and check it out
+`git checkout -b topic main`

 same as:

- git branch topic master
+ git branch topic main
  git checkout topic

 == refspec